sagemathinc/cocalc-doc/source/account-settings.rst

 Account Tab
 *****************

 The Account Tab is where you manage settings, subscriptions, and resources across your projects.
-There are 5 tabs under under Account Tab.
+There are 6 dialog pages under Account Tab.

+.. index:: Sign out of CoCalc; from Account tab
+.. _sign-out:

+Under "Account" you will find a button to ``Sign out`` at upper right, and the following sections for managing your account.

 .. figure:: img/account-settings/account-subtabs.png
      :width: 95%